abelinkinbio/abelinkinbio/content/posts/books-i-read-2025.md

 - *Ego is the Enemy* by Ryan Holiday
 - *The Inner Game of Tennis* by W. Timothy Gallwey
+- *The Psychology of Money* by Morgan Housel
+- *Hidden Potential* by Adam Grant

 # 2024

 - *Dune* by Frank Herbert
+- *Playing to Win* by Alan G. Lafley

 # 2023